Dung24-6/Dung24-6/README.md

 _**I am like a falling star who has finally found her place next to another in a lovely constellation, where we will sparkle in the heavens forever.**_

 Amy Tan

+_**When you are content to be simply yourself and don't compare or compete, everybody will respect you.**_

+Laozi